Who are we?

 Camp staff is made up of graduate students from the Graduate School, alumni from the Graduate School and the School for Children as well as various outside specialists, teachers and professionals in their fields.
 Many campers return to camp as counselors because of their positive experience as campers.
 One third of campers go to the Bank Street School during the year, making a large portion of the camp body from other schools in the New York City area.

 We have gone beyond the standards of a traditional camp venue by offering focused groups like Acting Company, Spanish Immersion, Travel, Film, Science and Art.
 We have also entered into numerous collaborations with major NY museums, including the Liberty Science Center and The Rubin Museum.
-Our collaboration with the Hunts Point Alliance for Children focuses on increasing literacy through Shakespeare.
+Our collaboration with the Hunts Point Alliance for Children helps us build young leaders through their participation in our Leadership Development Program.

 Swimming is not a separate program.
 All campers and staff swim during their designated swim time at the outdoor Skyview pool in Riverdale.
 Swim time at Camp is divided into both instructional swim and free swim.
 During instructional swim, counselors and lifeguards work along with the campers to further develop both their comfort and skill in the water.
 While campers are never made to do anything they do not want to, all campers are required to be in the water.
 The Lower Camp also goes to Lake Welch located at Harriman State Park once a week.